Novel phase transition at the Unruh temperature: Singularities of Matsubara modes on the horizon

-According to (\ref{metricE}), the acceleration and temperature of the medium have a geometric interpretation: the distance $\rho$ from the top of the cone to a point on the cone corresponds to the inverse acceleration $ |a|^{-1} $, and the length of the corresponding circle $ 2\pi\rho/\nu $ corresponds to the inverse temperature $ T^{-1} $.
-The dictionary of correspondence between geometrical and hydrodynamical quantities has the form

-For the metric (\ref{metricE}) the curvature is zero everywhere, except for the cone peak, where it has a delta-function singularity \cite{Sokolov}.
-At the same time, the point $ \rho = 0 $ corresponds to the horizon since $ g_{00}(\rho = 0)= 0 $.

-Due to (\ref{vocab}), by changing the temperature or acceleration, we change the geometry of spacetime.
-The region $ T>|a|/2\pi $ (or $ \nu>1 $) is well studied \cite{Frolov:1987dz, Dowker:1987pk, Bezerra:2006nu, Linet:1994tz}, and we will be interested in the transition through the point $ T=|a|/2\pi$ (or $ \nu=1 $) to the region $ T<|a|/2\pi $ (or $ \nu<1 $), when the cone angular deficit becomes negative.
+For the metric (\ref{metricE}) the curvature is zero everywhere, except for the apex of the cone, where it has a delta-function singularity (which can be ignored for our purposes).
+Moreover, the plane $ \rho = 0 $ corresponds to the horizon since $ g_{00}(\rho = 0)= 0 $.
+The region $ T>|a|/2\pi $ (or $ \nu>1 $) has been thoroughly studied, see, e.g., \cite{Dowker:1987pk,Frolov:1987dz, Bezerra:2006nu,Linet:1994tz}, and we will extend results obtained to the region $ T<|a|/2\pi $ (or $ \nu<1 $), where the cone angular deficit becomes negative.